How NCWV lawmakers voted in Washington

-WASHINGTON — Here's a look at how Rep. David McKinley, R-1, and Sens.
-Shelley Moore Capito, R-W.Va., and Joe Manchin, D-W.Va. voted in Congress over the previous week.
+WASHINGTON — Here's a look at how Rep. David McKinley, R-1, and Senators Shelley Moore Capito, R-W.Va., and Joe Manchin, D-W.Va., voted in Washington over the previous week.

-Along with roll call votes last week, the Senate also passed the Haiti Development, Accountability, and Institutional Transparency Initiative Act (H.R.
-2471), to measure the progress of post-disaster recovery and efforts to address corruption, governance, rule of law, and media freedoms in Haiti.

 House Votes: